Jim Henson, the iconic creator of The Muppets, was known for three big personal traits:

 Step Three: Stay focused for 2-3 weeks to push through the habit formation phase.
-Optimize your process by trying new configurations of time/days/activities/processes (use the Aligned Time’s question: “What can I learn from this?” as a workspace to brainstorm new experiments).
+Optimize your process by trying new configurations of time/days/activities/processes (use the Great Work Journal’s question: “What can I learn from this?” as a workspace to brainstorm new experiments).
 This is when you are finding out what you like and what you don’t like and working to get as much of what works for you (and as little of what does not!) into your habit.
 Don’t be afraid to mix it up!

 Step Four: Rest on that made time and figure out what you are getting from this new habit.
 Practice gratitude!
 Use the daily prompt “I’m grateful for… because…” to support you in learning about what you love.
 Be alert for the desire to grow and expand, but don’t push too hard to do more, more, more…the next part will happen organically when you are ready.